mkillewald/keychron-qmk_firmware/keyboards/keychron/q1/q1_ansi_stm32l432_ec11/keymaps/mkillewald/readme.md

         - Home exits LED test
         - NOTE: Upon exiting, the LED test may overwrite changes you've previously made to RGB brightness, hue or saturation

 - Fn+PgUp enters DFU mode for flashing (saves you from removing the space bar and unplugging cable)

+- Caps Word enabled with RGB indicator ([https://docs.qmk.fm/#/feature_caps_word](https://docs.qmk.fm/#/feature_caps_word))
+    - Activated by double tapping left Shift
+    - Left Shift will light when Caps Word is enabled
+        - #define CAPS_WORD_INDICATOR_COLOR [color] in config.h to set the backlight color used for the indicator when Caps Word is enabled (default: red)
+        - #define CAPS_WORD_LIGHT_LOWER_LEFT_CORNER in config.h for a more noticeable indicator.
+This will light left Shift, left Control and left Alt/Option

 - Caps Lock RGB indicator
     - the Caps Lock key will light when Caps Lock is enabled with the following options: